 QUICK VERDICT

-After 12,000 loaded kilometres, the Yamaha Ténéré 700 is the closest thing to a "right answer" in mid-weight adventure touring — a brilliantly honest, mechanically simple bike let down only by a punishing stock seat and minimal wind protection, both cheap to fix.
+Past 12,000 loaded kilometres, the Yamaha Ténéré 700 is widely regarded as the closest thing to a "right answer" in mid-weight adventure touring — a brilliantly honest, mechanically simple bike let down only by a punishing stock seat and minimal wind protection, both cheap to fix.
 The CP2 engine is the star: torquey, efficient, faultless.
 Loaded handling is composed on and off road.
 The seat will hurt you on long days until you replace it, the screen does little, and it's tall.
 Buy one, budget for a seat and a screen, and it'll out-travel bikes costing far more.

 Yamaha Ténéré 700 loaded with soft luggage parked beside a tent at a remote wild camp